concat-fuse/concat-fuse/README.md

     File Number One
     File Number Two

-The man pages for `concat-fuse` and `vcat` provide further information.
+The man pages for `concat-fuse` and `vcat` provide further information and examples.